 While they are bespoke differences between these implementations there is also a consistent mirroring of the EU law.
 For example, to identify the location of the end consumer of a SaaS B2C supply the following pieces of evidence are typically required:

 - The customer’s Internet Protocol (IP) address

 - Their mobile phone SIM card country code

 - Other commercially relevant information, such as customer loyalty cards

 Now SaaS businesses with customers across the globe have to adjust their business models so as to align them with this new global digital tax reality.
 They now face additional burdens when it comes to complying with these new indirect tax implementations, including registrations with local tax authorities, and the collection and remittance of the indirect taxes due to the relevant authority.

 How Taxamo assumes the indirect tax liability

-Luckily, here at Taxamo, the problems highlightd here are the one we solve for digital merchants selling globally.
+Luckily, here at Taxamo, the problems highlightd here are the one we solve for digital businesses selling globally.